-You had a cervical laminectomy to relieve pressure on your spinal cord and the nerves in your neck.
+You had a cervical laminectomy to relieve pressure on your spinal cord and/or the nerves in your neck.
 Your neck will probably feel stiff or sore.
 This should improve in the weeks after surgery.
-You may need pain medicine in the weeks after your surgery.
+You may need pain medicine for a short time.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.